amitp-ai/Text_Summarization/Data_Exploration/README.md

-## Data Collection for Text Summarization (Capstone Project).
+## Data Collection for Text Summarization (Capstone Project)
 I explored the following different datasets for text summarization.

+### Data Collection
 * **CNN/Daily Mail**
     * For Pytorch, can get the dataset easily from <https://huggingface.co/datasets/cnn_dailymail>
     * For Tensorflow, can also easily get the dataset from <https://www.tensorflow.org/datasets/catalog/cnn_dailymail>
-    * But for the sake of experience, I decided to collect the data myself from the source that both Huggingface and Tensorflow uses (as cited in their documentation).
-    * In particular, I collected data from (2) below
+    * But for the sake of experience, I decided to collect the data myself from the source that both Huggingface and Tensorflow uses (as cited in their documentation). **In particular, I collected my data from the original place (b) as shown below**
-        1. https://github.com/abisee/cnn-dailymail (This is the best place to start/use as has links/instructions to get processed and unprocessed data)
+        1. https://github.com/abisee/cnn-dailymail (This is the best place to start/use as it has links/instructions to get processed and unprocessed data)
         2. https://cs.nyu.edu/~kcho/DMQA/ (original unprocessed dataset.
 Stories has the data for text summarization.
 Queestions is used for QA task) https://github.com/deepmind/rc-data (the script used to generate the data)
-        3. https://github.com/becxer/cnn-dailymail/ (suggested by (1) for unprocessed data and how to process it -- it gets it's data from (2))
+        3. https://github.com/becxer/cnn-dailymail/ (suggested by (a) for unprocessed data and how to process it -- it gets it's data from (b))
-        4. https://github.com/JafferWilson/Process-Data-of-CNN-DailyMail (suggested by (1) for processed data.
+        4. https://github.com/JafferWilson/Process-Data-of-CNN-DailyMail (suggested by (a) for processed data.
 Processed data in binary format for Tensorflow.
-It also has unprocessed data (probably copied from (2))
+It also has unprocessed data (probably copied from (b))
         5. This actually has the CNN/DM dataset grouped by train/val/test sets <https://github.com/harvardnlp/sent-summary>.
-Maybe use this instead as its much better than (1/2)?
+Maybe use this instead as it requires less processing work than (a/b)

 * **Gigaword dataset**
-  I collected data from (a) below
+  I collected data from (i) below
   1. Get data from <https://github.com/harvardnlp/sent-summary> (Tensorflow data (b) links here too)
   2. For tensorflow from <https://www.tensorflow.org/datasets/catalog/gigaword>